erwinmsmith/YGO-Bench/README.md

 - Banlists: [ProjectIgnis/LFLists](https://github.com/ProjectIgnis/LFLists)

 Card art is cached on demand by the backend from the YGOPRODeck image service;
 the repository does not bulk-commit card images.
+Contact me at openex@code-soul.cocm